bkhablenko/quarkus-playground/README.md

 quarkus-playground
 ==================

+:warning: The code in this repository is obviously not production-ready.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.